-In California, a will must be in writing to be considered legally valid and oral wills are invalid.
-It needs to be witnessed so if the will is ever challenged, the witnesses can be called upon to testify that they saw you sign the will of your own accord and that you understood that it reflected your wishes.
+In California, a will must be in writing to be considered legally valid, and oral wills are invalid.
+It needs to be witnessed so that if the will is ever challenged, the witnesses can be called upon to testify that they saw you sign the will of your own accord and that you understood that it reflected your wishes.

 At the Law Office of Andrew Fesler, we are very familiar with the proper creation of a last will and testament.
 But we also know how a trust is often a better option.
 Consult with Attorney Fesler to create a properly prepared estate plan.

 Our goal is to make sure your estate plan is designed properly and including a will can be a part of that.
 Contact the Law Office of Andrew Fesler today.